openshift/osde2e/README.md

 * Navigate to [OpenShift Cluster Manager (OCM)][OpenShift Offline Token] to obtain an OpenShift offline token.
   * Save your token into the environment variable `OCM_TOKEN` for later usage
-* Verify (submit a request if required) your Red Hat account has adequate quota for deploying clusters based on your preferred deployment type
+* Verify (submit a request if required to [ocm resources]) your Red Hat account has adequate quota for deploying clusters based on your preferred deployment type
 * A go workspace running the minimal version defined in the [go.mod](go.mod)

 ## Run